Where have all the leaders gone?

 A growing list of top Republicans, including Sen. John McCain and Sen. Lindsey Graham, appear to fear the toxic impact of Trump's remarks on their party and have criticized the President, taking advantage of their prominence and independent power bases to speak out.

-Others, like Sens Marco Rubio and Ted Cruz and Ohio Gov. John Kasich, are in the top tier of potential future presidential candidates who have criticized Trump and are playing a game of risk and possible reward.
+Others, like Sens.
+Marco Rubio and Ted Cruz and Ohio Gov. John Kasich, are in the top tier of potential future presidential candidates who have criticized Trump and are playing a game of risk and possible reward.

-But taking advantage of the August recess, House Speaker Paul Ryan and Senate Majority leader Mitch McConnell stayed out of sight.
+But taking advantage of the August recess, House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell stayed out of sight.
 Both decried the content of Trump's comments but avoided a personal rebuke.

 "We can have no tolerance for an ideology of racial hatred.
 There are no good neo-Nazis, and those who espouse their views are not supporters of American ideals and freedoms," McConnell said in a statement.